miguelraz/miguelraz.github.io/diary.md

 88. [up](https://github.com/akavel/up) Ultimate Plumber is absolutely amazing at ripgreppin' files and seeing results in real time.
 Someone rewrite it in Rust already!

+89. Hmmm - what about just simply checking if there is a `With[...]`, and doing straight string replacement?

+90. Don't forget about using `Traceur.jl`!, just drop a `@trace foo(3)` and keep going.

 My workflow goes like this:

 - `cat` a file into up: `cat file.txt | up`